BenGoodair/CCG-Outsourcing/README.md

 Supplementary data used in the paper's analysis is published in this repository - again the code directly pulls the data so no data should need to be manually downloaded for the purpose of reproduction.

-Data cleaning code for the supplementary data is provided, location of the raw data is presented in the full paper.
+Data cleaning code for the supplementary data is provided for the sake of transparency.

-I am eternally grateful to the support and guidance of [Charles Rahal](https://crahal.github.io/) in the development of this paper.
+I am extremely grateful to the endless support and guidance of [Charles Rahal](https://crahal.github.io/) in the development of this paper.